emilyworrall/boris_bike/README.md

-BORIS BIKE
+# Boris Bikes

-This file will contain infomation relating to the project.
+This README file will contain infomation relating to the Boris Bike project, eg descriptions of the various files.